How Long Does It Take For Furniture To Off-Gas?

 These chemicals can be harmful to your health, so it’s important to know what they are and how long they’ll be present in your home.

-The chemicals that cause off-gassing include a large category of elements (known as volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs)).
+The chemicals that cause off-gassing include a large category of elements known as volatile organic compounds (VOCs) and semi-volatile organic compounds (SVOCs).

 VOCs and SVOCs include chemicals such as formaldehyde, benzene, ammonia, toluene, and polyurethane.

-Factors That Determine Off-Gassing Levels
+What Factors Determine Off-Gassing Levels?

 Materials